omid-b/gdp/README.md

   12. *remchannel*: remove extra channels

+- *mag* module will include the following tools:

+  1. *igrf*: calculate igrf (TFI, Inc, Dec ...) at a point (or multiple points)
+  2. *gem2dat*: convert raw data format from a GEM proton magnetometer to ascii format
+  3. *sphere*: forward modeling of uniformly magnetized sphere(s) over a local grid

 - *plot* module will include the following tools:

   1. *stations*: plot stations list using gmt
   2. *events*: plot events list using gmt

-- *mag* module will include the following tools:

-  1. *igrf*: calculate igrf (TMI/Inc/Dec) at a point (or multiple points)
-  2. *gem2dat*: convert raw data format from a GEM proton magnetometer to ascii format
-  3. *sphere*: forward modeling of uniformly magnetized sphere(s) over a local grid

 ### Version 0.1.1